nmsaamgov/nmacudotorg/content/about.md

 <img style="width:100%" src="/images/DSC_0023.JPG" />

-**Acupuncture** can be defined as: *The surgical procedure of inserting solid filiform needles into the body in a therapeutic context.* Acupuncture needles are single use, and are sterilized by the manufacturer prior to being distributed to acupuncturists.
-The acupuncture needle, also called a *filiform needle* is a medical device regulated by the Food and Drug Administration (FDA) in the United States.
+**Acupuncture** can be defined as: *The medical procedure of inserting solid filiform needles into the body in a therapeutic context.* Acupuncture needles are single use, and are sterilized by the manufacturer prior to being distributed to acupuncturists.
+The acupuncture needle, also called a *filiform needle*, is a medical device regulated by the Food and Drug Administration (FDA) in the United States.